0xphen/net-sift/README.md

 # net-sift

-This library offers an efficient and versatile protocol parser for network packets, featuring an almost dependency-free architecture.
-It provides support for a range of key network protocols such as IPv4, IPv6, Ethernet frames, UDP, TCP, ARP, and more.
-The development efforts are primarily concentrated on the most prevalent protocols within the internet and transport layers.
+This library offers an efficient and adaptable network packet parser, with a minimal reliance on external dependencies.
+It is designed to parse and verify an extensive array of essential network protocols, including ethernet frames, IPv4, IPv6, UDP, TCP, among others.
+The focus of development is centered on the dominant protocols found in the internet and transport layers.

 ## Supported Protocols:
 - :heavy_check_mark: supported.